 - Whole-part composition: an attribute of an object may be a part-object.
-This Whole-part makes it possible to describe objects in terms of their physical parts. - Reference composition: an attribute may be a reference to an object.
-Reference composition is the basis formodeling arbitrary relations between objects. - Localization: an attribute of an object may be a (nested) pattern-also known as block-structure.
-The block-structure makes it easy to create arbitrary nested patterns.
+This makes it possible to describe objects in terms of their physical parts. - Reference composition: an attribute may be a reference to an object.
+Reference composition is the basis for modeling arbitrary relations between objects.

+• Localization: an attribute of an object may be a (nested) pattern.
+This is known from Algol 60 as block-structure.
+The block-structure makes it easy to create arbitrary nested pattern.
 This makes it possible for objects to have local patterns used as classes, procedures, etc. Local patterns greatly enhance the modeling capabilities of an object-oriented language.